-Although we do not have access to ground truth in real data, we next show a real-data experiment where the \holdout{}, 1NN, and our SNN give very different estimates of test risk and can differ in model selection.
+We finally consider a case with real data and a real task.
+Although we cannot access ground truth, we show that the \holdout{}, 1NN, and our SNN give very different estimates of test risk and can differ in model selection.
 Given all the previous results, we suggest using SNN.
 See \cref{app:airTemp} for full details and a grid-prediction task where all estimators are in agreement.

-We consider predicting monthly average air surface temperature based on remote sensing observations of monthly average land surface temperature at day and night from MODIS-Aqua \citep{modisLST}.
-This task is inspired by \citet{hooker2018global}, who used two weighted regression methods to construct a global map of air temperature.

-Our test task is prediction at the 5 largest urban areas in the United States (New York City, Los Angeles, Chicago, Miami, and Houston).
-Loss is absolute error in degrees Celsius.
-For predictive methods, we consider geographically weighted linear regression (GWR) and a baseline GP spatial interpolation model fit only to weather station data.
+\textbf{Data and Models.} The data, models and test task are the same as in \cref{sec:air-temp-bootstrapped}, but the actual response values are used for training and validation.

-\cref{table:airtemp-metro} shows a large discrepancy in test-risk estimates across estimators.
-We see that 1NN chooses a different predictive method (spatial GP) than \holdout{} or our SNN does.
+\textbf{Results.} \Cref{table:airtemp-metro} shows a large discrepancy in test risk estimates across estimators.
+We see that 1NN chooses a different predictive method (spatial GP) than the \holdout{} or our SNN does.

-\section{Discussion}

-We proposed an adaptive nearest neighbors method for predictive validation.
-We showed that past validation methods can be inconsistent under infill asymptotics but our method is consistent.
-A number of open questions remain for spatial validation, such as providing checks when an infill assumption is inappropriate or checks on extrapolation quality.
+\section{DISCUSSION}